Spaceballs & How HITLER Haunts American Politics

 Among the speakers and panelists in last week’s DNC, a Wake Forest University seminary student’s bio read: “transgender non-binary/gender transcendent mermaid Queen-King.”
 I’m unsure if the DNC has hosted a “mermaid Queen-King” before, but I hope the RNC has one too!
 Billie Eilish composed a great song for the DNC, but endorsed Vice-President Biden from what looked like a… graveyard (insert creepy wolf howl).
 Another big “Huh???” moment was Billy Porter’s music video on the first night… wow.

-Ironically, California Governor Gavin Newsom shared at the DNC last week and his former wife, Kimberly Guilfoyle is on the RNC’s docket this week.
+Ironically, California Governor Gavin Newsom shared at the 2020 DNC and his former wife, Kimberly Guilfoyle is on the 2020 RNC’s docket.
 She’s super sharp (UC Davis magna cum laude grad), served San Francisco as both a prosecutor and Assistant DA, was a Los Angeles Deputy DA, co-hosted The Five on Fox News, hired as a legal analyst for CNN, and… wait for it… is dating Donald Trump, Jr.!
 Given Guilfoyle’s resume, she’s more qualified to address a political convention than numerous other individuals.
-Unfortunately, regardless of how astute her words might be, many will refuse to listen because of their hatred for the Trump family.
-I know individuals who won’t acknowledge even one positive thing in speeches made by Michelle Obama or Senator Harris.
+Unfortunately, her speech was... weird.
+But regardless of how astute her words might have been, people refused to listen because of their hatred for the Trump family.
+I know individuals who won’t acknowledge even one positive aspect of speeches made by Michelle Obama, Vice-President Biden, or Senator Harris.
 Why?

 Hatred blinds you to God's image in others.

 Hating and despising people keeps you from seeing any good in them.
 And therein lies our nation’s dramatic shift to ludicrous speed.